ruggeri/tech-notes/algos/lock-free-algos.md

 value in.
 Update `tail->next` and `tail`.
 When dequeuing, take the "dequeue" lock, remove the head node (update `head`), _but return the next value_ (`head->next->val`).
 If you want, you can erase the value in the next, thus restoring the invariant.
-This trick is from Michael and Scott.
+This trick is from **Maged Michael and Michael L Scott.**

 By using this trick, you always have at least one node in the linked list (the dummy).
 With this trick, `dequeue` never modifies the `last`